If you love someone with ADHD, you may know too well how blame shifting hurts a relationship.

 You can’t do it all

-Sometimes a loved one will continue behaving badly, especially if their ADHD is untreated or poorly managed.
+Sometimes a loved one will continue behaving badly, especially if his ADHD is untreated or poorly managed.
 Only you can know — through experience, soul searching, and repeated attempts to open doors to effective communication — if it’s time to remove yourself from a toxic environment.

 However, it’s important to remember there’s hurt on both sides, and rarely does responsibility for stopping the cycle rest with just one person.